WHAT IS A CLINICAL PSYCHOLOGIST?

 Clinical Psychology is a highly regulated profession.

-Anyone with a degree in psychology may call themselves a psychologist however ‘Clinical Psychologist’ is a legally protected title which means only professionals meeting the criteria set out by the Health and Care Professions Council (HCPC) may use it.
+It may suppose you but anyone may call themselves a psychologist however ‘Clinical Psychologist’ is a legally protected title which means only professionals meeting the criteria set out by the Health and Care Professions Council (HCPC) may use it.
 All Clinical Psychologists must be registered with the HCPC.
 You can check the HCPC website to ensure your clinical psychologist is registered at http://www.hpc-uk.org/check/.

 Many Clinical Psychologists are also a ‘Chartered Psychologist’ (CPsychol) which means they are registered with the British Psychological Society (BPS).